Mutts with a Mission Visit USS Theodore Roosevelt

 |0

-This work, Mutts with a Mission Visit USS Theodore Roosevelt [Image 6 of 6], by SR Tyler Harstad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mutts with a Mission Visit USS Theodore Roosevelt, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.